wp-plugins/dynamic-content-gallery-plugin/README.txt

 2. The mootools gallery script will not run properly if it cannot find the first image in the gallery.
 It also requires a minimum of 2 images.

-3. To benefit from the new Auto Image Management options your theme needs to support WP's Post Thumbnails feature, introduced in WP 2.9.
+3. To benefit from the new Featured Images option your theme needs to support WP's Post Thumbnails feature, introduced in WP 2.9.
 See this [FAQ] (http://www.studiograsshopper.ch/dynamic-content-gallery/documentation/#faq_32) for how to add Post Thumbnails support to your theme.

 If you find any bugs, or have suggestions for future features, please leave a message on the [Support Forum](http://www.studiograsshopper.ch/forum/).